andribja/recreation-gov-campsite-checker/README.md

 Set your campsites, dates and email in camping_params and make it executable.
 See params_example for a configuration example.

 For mail to work, you must set up Postfix first.
+Instructions for gmail on Ubuntu: https://kifarunix.com/configure-postfix-to-use-gmail-smtp-on-ubuntu-18-04/

 # Campsite Availability Scraping